History of Paris Saint-Germain FC: Big signings, mid-table team

-François M'Pelé, one of PSG's best strikers in the 1970s.
+François M'Pelé, one of PSG's leading goalscorers during the 1970s.

-Despite an ambitious recruitment drive in the 1975–76 season, which included the signing of established players such as Humberto Coelho and Jean-Pierre Tokoto, the league campaign ended in a lowly 14th-place finish, marked by a rift between manager Fontaine and captain Dogliani.
-Fontaine, who had replaced Vicot earlier in the season, stripped Dogliani of the captain's armband.
-On the bright side, PSG reached the quarterfinals of the Coupe de France for the third consecutive season.
-The club also inaugurated its first PSG Youth Academy center in November 1975 at the Camp des Loges.
-Jean-Marc Pilorget and Thierry Morin were among the first players to come through the academy, making their professional debuts against Stade de Reims in December 1975.
+Despite an ambitious recruitment campaign ahead of the 1975–76 season, which included the arrivals of Humberto Coelho and Jean-Pierre Tokoto, PSG finished 14th in Division 1.
+The season was also marked by tensions between manager Just Fontaine and captain Jean-Pierre Dogliani, culminating in Fontaine removing Dogliani from the captaincy after officially succeeding Robert Vicot as head coach earlier in the campaign.
+In the Coupe de France, PSG reached the quarter-finals for the third consecutive season.
+The club also took an important step in youth development with the opening of its first academy centre at the Camp des Loges in November 1975.
+Among the first players to emerge from the academy were Jean-Marc Pilorget and Thierry Morin, both of whom made their professional debuts against Stade de Reims in December 1975.